whiskyechobravo/kerkoapp/README.md

   limit).
 * `KERKO_FACET_COLLAPSING`: Allow collapsible facets.
 Defaults to `False`.
 * `KERKO_FULLTEXT_SEARCH`: Allow full-text search of attached documents.
   Defaults to `True`.
-You really should set this to `False` if you don't intend to attach any documents, otherwise the users may be offered irrelevant options when selecting the scope of their search.
+You really should set this to `False` if you do not intend to attach any documents, otherwise the users may be offered irrelevant options when selecting the scope of their search.
 Caution: If you have thousands of attachments, enabling this option can significantly slow down the process of